Is Bacon Grease Flammable? Here Is an Answer

 How Flammable Is Bacon Grease

-Bacon grease is the fat that accumulates in the pan when you fry or bake bacon or when you cook a meal that otherwise uses bacon as an ingredient.
+otherwise uses bacon as an ingredient.
 It looks like a yellowy, sticky liquid, so flammable.

 Bacon grease has a flashpoint of 212 degrees Fahrenheit, meaning it can catch fire at 212 degrees Fahrenheit or higher.